ponylang/ponylang-website/content/blog/last-week-in-pony-011424.md

 Greg is looking to do a version of Software Design by Example about concurrent programming and distributed systems.
 He stopped by to chat about if Pony would be a good language to use for teaching.

 The three of us discussed things we like in different languages that help with learning.
-We got a decent understand of how we all think about the subjects of "complexity" and "simplicity" in terms of pedagogy.
+We got a decent understanding of how we all think about the subjects of "complexity" and "simplicity" in terms of pedagogy.

 The last 20 minutes, we discussed why Pony would be a good language for Greg to use and what might be difficult.
 A lot of the difficult is in the "getting tools installed" phase.
 Pony currently lacks prebuilt binaries for Apple Silicon based MacOS.
 It also only has prebuilt binaries for a couple Ubuntu versions and a version of Alpine.